gauteh/lieer/README.md

 # usage

-This assumes your root mail folder is in `~/.mail`, all commands should be run from the local mail repository unless otherwise specified.
+This assumes your root mail folder is in `~/.mail` and that this folder is _already_ set up with notmuch.

-1. Make a directory for the gmailieer storage and state files
+1. Make a directory for the gmailieer storage and state files (local repository).

 ```sh
 $ cd    ~/.mail
 $ mkdir account.gmail
 $ cd    account.gmail/
 ```

+All commands should be run from the local mail repository unless otherwise specified.

 2. Ignore the `.json` files in notmuch.
 Any tags listed in `new.tags` will be added to newly pulled messages.
 Process tags on new messages directly after running gmi, or run `notmuch new` to trigger the `post-new` hook for [initial tagging](https://notmuchmail.org/initial_tagging/).
 The `new.tags` are not ignored by default if you do not remove them, but you can prevent custom tags from being pushed to the remote by using e.g. `gmi set --ignore-tags new`.